sumcash-project/electrumx-sumc/README.rst

     :target: https://coveralls.io/github/kyuupichan/electrumx

 ===========================================================
-ElectrumX - Reimplementation of electrum-server for Sumcoin
+ElectrumX - Reimplementation of electrum-server for Sumcash
 ===========================================================

 For a future network with bigger blocks.